heartprime/docker/README.md

 ### Prerequisites

-Before creating an image, make sure:
+Before getting an image, make sure:

 - Docker is installed and the Docker engine is running.
 - The Docker Buildx plugin is available.
 Check with `docker buildx version`.